- Our Work

-The Facilitating Public Investment (FPI) Project is a Php608.2 million ($14.8 million) five-year project which addresses the PFG intervention theme of regulatory quality.
-The project will work with the Philippine Government addressing the tax revenue inefficiencies, tax/duty evasion issues and public spending limitations to inform the Philippines’ fiscal management of public goods and services necessary to spur private investment.
+The Facilitating Public Investment (FPI) Project is a $15.3 million five-year project that works with the Government of the Philippines in addressing tax revenue inefficiencies, tax evasion issues and public spending bottlenecks, to enable the supply of public goods and services necessary to spur private investments.

-To support the expansion of public and private investment in the Philippines through higher tax revenue and public expenditure reforms.
+To support the expansion of public and private investments in the Philippines through higher tax revenues, improved public expenditure management and greater fiscal transparency.

 - Expand the tax base